 In our nearby coffee factories, we’ve helped to improve water efficiency and saved the equivalent of over thousands Olympic sized swimming pools of water every year.
 Using less water in coffee production helps improve water conservation in local communities, and support the protection of the water cycle.
 That’s why NESCAFÉ® aims to continue to help farmers do more with less water.

-The coffee grounds left over from the brewing process that makes your cup of NESCAFÉ® are being used to power the NESCAFÉ® factory in Gympie, Queensland.
+The coffee grounds left over from the brewing process that makes your cup of NESCAFÉ® are being used to help power the NESCAFÉ® factory in Gympie, Queensland.

 The spent coffee grounds fuel a boiler generating the steam needed in the manufacturing process.